mbrandonw/mbrandonw.github.io/_drafts/html-pretty-printing.md

 }
 ```

-Let’s assume for a moment that we have two hypothetical functions `prettyPrint(element:)` and `prettyPrint(text:)` that no how to print those pieces, then we have:
+Let’s assume for a moment that we have two hypothetical functions `prettyPrint(element:)` and `prettyPrint(text:)` that know how to print those pieces, then we have:

 ```swift
 func prettyPrint(node: Node) -> Doc {